Tamalckb531/DSA-course/Week17-18/readme.md

 <b>Bottom-up approach of DP :</b> create dp array -> analyze base cases and update dp array -> check parameter and reverse it and run a loop <br/>

+<b>Space Optimization approach of DP :</b>dry run the logical part under loop of Bottom-up -> find pattern -> optimize the space using it<br/>

 **LeetCode 509.
 Fibonacci Number[problem](https://leetcode.com/problems/fibonacci-number/)**

 ## DP 2